 I remember the darkest moment so clearly when I thought to myself "It would be easier if I just jumped - I get why blokes do it"...
 It would have relieved the extreme levels of pressure I was feeling - but I also didn't want to take that option and I knew that with what I had learnt that I had the tools to help me through this.
 That I would find a way out.

 I wasn't sure how but I knew that I would.

 Every time my mind wandered to the future it looked so dark and bleak I had to come back to trying to be present.
 And in September 2019 the climb from the bottom of the pit started.

 I got a job as a dish-pig at my brothers cafe.

 One week after doing an ayahuasca ceremony the concept of moMENtum was born.
-Then came our first event in Sydney.
+6 weeks after that we hosted our first event in Sydney.
 And from September 2019 to 2020 my world rose just as quickly as it had fallen the year before.

-By September 2020 I had found myself in Byron Bay loving my life more than ever before.
+By September 2020 I had found myself in Byron Bay having the time of my life.

-The big thing that kept me alive and going (other than hope) was a deep understanding of mindset, mental health and fulfilment and now I’m fortunate enough to work with hundreds of clients in a 1:1 and a group capacity to give them the tools to free themselves of limiting conditions to find their potential, purpose and fulfilment.
+The big thing that kept me alive and going (other than hope) was a deep understanding of mindset, mental health and fulfilment and now I get to work with clients and share those learnings to give them the tools to free themselves of limiting conditions to find their potential, purpose and fulfilment.